rails/solid_cache/README.md

 ## Usage

-To set solid cache as your Rails cache, you should add this to your environment config:
+To set SolidCache as your Rails cache, you should add this to your environment config:

 ```ruby
 config.cache_store = :solid_cache_store
 ```

 SolidCache is a FIFO (first in, first out) cache.
-While this is not as efficient as an LRU cache, this is mitigated by the longer cache lifespans and it provides some advantages:
+While this is not as efficient as an LRU cache, this is mitigated by the longer cache lifespans.

+A FIFO cache is much easier to manage:
 1. We don't need to track when items are read
 2. We can estimate and control the cache size by comparing the maximum and minimum IDs.
 3. By deleting from one end of the table and adding at the other end we can avoid fragmentation (on MySQL at least).